-- (A) Licensed/Tagged dog or cat.
-All impounded dogs or cats found wearing a current license tag or bearing an identification tag or tattoo shall, unless sooner redeemed, be kept in the animal shelter for a period of not less than four (4) days after notification. - (B) Unlicensed/Tagged dog or cat.
-All impounded dogs or cats found not wearing a current license or identification tag shall, unless sooner redeemed or adopted, be kept in the animal shelter for the period of time required by State law. - (C) Livestock.
-Any impounded livestock, such as bovine animals, horses, mules, or burros, shall be kept in the animal shelter for at least five (5) days, unless it is redeemed within that period.
+- A. Licensed/Tagged Dog or Cat.
+All impounded dogs or cats found wearing a current license tag or bearing an identification tag or tattoo shall, unless sooner redeemed, be kept in the animal shelter for a period of not less than four (4) days after notification. - B. Unlicensed/Tagged Dog or Cat.
+All impounded dogs or cats found not wearing a current license or identification tag shall, unless sooner redeemed or adopted, be kept in the animal shelter for the period of time required by State law. - C. Livestock.
+Any impounded livestock, such as bovine animals, horses, mules, or burros, shall be kept in the animal shelter for at least fourteen (14) days, unless it is redeemed within that period.
 If the animal is a bovine animal and is not redeemed, it shall be turned over to the State Bureau of Livestock Identification for disposition by that office.
-Any other livestock shall be disposed of in accordance with the provisions of the Food and Agriculture Code of the State, Sections 17063 through 17095. - (D) Other animals.
+Any other livestock shall be disposed of in accordance with the provisions of Sections 17063 through 17095 of the Food and Agriculture Code of the State. - D. Other Animals.
 Any other impounded animal not listed above shall, unless sooner redeemed or adopted, be kept in the animal shelter for the period of time required by State law, as may be amended from time to time, and no less than six (6) business days.